 What I see is all there is: Most of what is relevant is not part of what is apparent from a casual glance.

-Government is benevolent Government is a free for all for folks who are all trying to gain a particular advantage or make a profit.
+Government is benevolent: Government is a venue for folks who are all trying to gain a particular advantage or make a profit.

 Patriotism is good: Patriotism is actually the all time worldwide leading cause of unnecessary deaths.
 Patriotism my be necessary but that depends upon the activity a government is involved in.
 During World War Two, NAZI soldiers were as patriotic as it is possible for humans to be. .